Christmas “Roll a Block” Tree – Christmas Roll a Block Tree Template

 Set out a tray with assorted shapes and Christmas items (or other themed objects).
 Demonstrate for the children how to press firmly into the gel bags to make an imprint.
 Remind the children not to scrape metal objects (like cookie cutters) over the bag, but to press into the gel.
 Set out plastic rolling pins for the children to “clear” the imprints to make new ones.
 Some children just like to “squish and squash” the bags to watch the gel bubbles move about.
 We make individual bags for the children’s tables during the holidays and use them for “Christmas Calming Moments” when needed.
 When our children use small finger muscles to squeeze the bags and visually explore the bubbles moving around, it can help relieve some anxiety that comes with “Christmas anticipation.”

-For more MATH, science, and sensory ideas, see the Gingerbread or Christmas Thematic Units available at The Preschool Toolbox!
+For more MATH, science, and sensory ideas, download the Christmas and Gingerbread Themes via this blog!